 Partner Emmanuèle Lutfalla and Trainee Simon Fitzpatrick, discuss how the Collective Redress Directive intends to heavily modify certain aspects of class actions in Europe and how it will impact insurance contracts, in Law360.

 Emmanuèle and Simon’s article was published in Law360, 24 March 2020, and L’AGEFI Hebdo, 2 April 2020 and can be found here and here respectively.
 Their article was also published in La Lettre des Juristes d’Affaires, 13 April 2020, and Liability, Risk and Insurance, April 2020, and can be found here and here respectively.
-Another version of this article was published in Commercial Risk Online, May 2020, and can be found here.
+Another version of this article was published in Commercial Risk Online, May 2020, and La Tribune de l’assurance, 15 September 2020, and can be found here and here respectively.

 If our legal memories serve us well, there has only been one true class action brought in France against an insurer relating to an insurance-based investment contract.